nypl-spacetime/map-vectorizer/README.md

 ## Like OCR for maps

-This project aims to automate a process that so far has been a manual task: polygon and metadata extraction from geometric maps such as [insurance atlases](http://digitalcollections.nypl.org/search/index?filters%5Btitle_uuid_s%5D%5B%5D=Maps%20of%20the%20city%20of%20New%20York%7C%7C323e4180-c603-012f-0c9f-58d385a7bc34&keywords=&layout=false#/?scroll=24) from the 19th and early 20th centuries.
-In [this page](http://digitalcollections.nypl.org/items/510d47e0-c7cc-a3d9-e040-e00a18064a99) you can get an idea of the polygons we try to extract.
-View this [example map layer] to get an idea of what those atlases look like when geo-rectified and placed on Open Street Map.
-The New York Public Library has **tens of thousands** of these sheets.
-There is no way we can extract data manually in a reasonable amount of time.
-Just so you get an idea, 120,000 polygons and their respective metadata has taken an army of volunteers and NYPL staff **three years to produce** (this is for just two of the hundreds of atlases available at NYPL).
-The same process **will now take a day** with very good results for polygons and some metadata.
+This project aims to automate a manual process: geographic polygon and attribute data extraction from maps including those from [insurance atlases](http://digitalcollections.nypl.org/search/index?filters%5Btitle_uuid_s%5D%5B%5D=Maps%20of%20the%20city%20of%20New%20York%7C%7C323e4180-c603-012f-0c9f-58d385a7bc34&keywords=&layout=false#/?scroll=24) published in the 19th and early 20th centuries.
+[Here](http://www.nypl.org/blog/2012/06/13/nyc-historical-gis-project) is some background on why we're doing this and [here is one of the maps](http://digitalcollections.nypl.org/items/510d47e0-c7cc-a3d9-e040-e00a18064a99) we're extracting polygons from.
+This [example map layer](http://maps.nypl.org/warper/layers/859) shows what these atlases look like once geo-rectified, i.e. geographically normalized.

+The New York Public Library has **hundreds of atlases** with **tens of thousands** of these sheets and there is no way we can extract data manually in a reasonable amount of time.
+Just so you get an idea, it tool NYPL staff coordinating a small army of volunteers **three years to produce** 170,000 polygons with attributes (from just four of hundreds of atlases at NYPL).

+It **will now take a day** to produce a comparable number of polygons with some basic metadata.

 The goal is to extract the following data (✔ = mostly solved so far, ✢ = in process):